 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-From the moment they pick up their new pup, most pet parents are convinced their dog is trying to tell them something.
+From the moment they pick up their new pup, most pet parents are convinced their dog is trying to tell them something: Did that grumble sound just like “Mom?”
+That was definitely it!
 If only they came with a translator.
 It’s true that dogs are social creatures and communicate their feelings with us through sounds and body language.
 In a puppy’s first weeks, they’ll begin to yelp, whine, and grunt before growing and moving into more rich and complex communication methods.
 Learning puppy speak helps you better care for your puppy — and build on that dialogue as they age.

 “The better you understand how [your puppy] experiences their world, the less likely you’ll be to become frustrated or angry (and perhaps treat your charge unfairly),“ says Nicholas Dodman in his book, Puppy’s First Steps: The Whole-Dog Approach to Raising a Happy, Healthy, Well-Behaved Puppy.
 “And, ultimately, the better and stronger the bond between the two of you will be.”

 Get started decoding puppy speak — here are five explanations to help you decipher the meaning behind their body language and vocalizations.

 When a puppy whines, that sweet little sound threatens to bring tears to our eyes.
 One study even found that the whimpers of a puppy feel more sad to pet parents than the sound of a crying baby.
 Puppies will whine when they are in need — your puppy may be cold, lonely, or hungry.
 Try to comfort them with attention, food, or even a warm towel, and you’ll find they’ll probably stop.